OH, THE HORROR.

 Designers are being shoved out the door at a dizzying rate — every few years.

 Fasten your seat belt: You can expect 2019 to be a bumpy retail ride.
+And, in an update, it’s clear in mid-February that 2025 has been an earthquake, contracts shattered but the thirst for profit unquenched.

 Leave a Reply